 - on rare occasions, bruising or numbness for a few days

-Microneedling with radiofrequency is another common technique that’s used to help create firmer, smoother skin.
+Microneedling with radiofrequency is another common technique used to help create firmer, smoother skin.

 With this procedure, a doctor uses small needles to deliver heat-based energy to the lower layers of your skin.
 This can help generate new skin tissue and collagen — especially helpful for issues related to sagging skin, scarring, and skin texture.

-The cost of microneedling depends on the size of the area that’s worked on and can range from $100 to $700 per session.
-You may need several sessions for best results.
+The cost of microneedling depends on the size of the area that’s worked on.
+According to the manufacturer, the cost can range from $200 to $800 per session.
+You may need several sessions for the best results.

 Although it’s considered safe for most people in good health, the procedure may not be safe if you’re pregnant or take certain acne medications.

-The most common side effects include minor skin irritation right after the procedure, as well as redness for a few days.
+Common side effects can include minor skin irritation right after the procedure and redness that lasts a few days.
 Less common side effects include:

 - prolonged healing

-Chemical peels, microdermabrasion, and laser skin resurfacing can help improve the texture, smoothness, and appearance of your skin.
+Chemical peels, microdermabrasion, and laser skin resurfacing can help improve your skin’s texture, smoothness, and appearance.